BookStackApp/website/content/blog/2024/9-years-of-bookstack.md

 Like last year, no major surprises here really.
-It's good to see continued steady growth in general across most of these figures, even though I've out very little effort into any kind of marketing & outreach in the last year.
-I was concerned these may slip, as BookStack becomes a more mature/stable project which doesn't make headlines via big new additions or from being a new option, but growth has retained which is great.
+It's good to see continued steady growth in general across most of these figures, even though I've put very little effort into any kind of marketing & outreach in the last year.
+I was concerned these may slip, as BookStack becomes a more mature/stable project which doesn't make headlines via big new additions or from being a newly launched project, but growth has retained which is great.

 ### Further Reading